michaeltramos/ros-dev-docker/README.md

 # ros-dev-docker
-ROS2 development environment in a Docker container.
+ROS development environment in a Docker container.

 ## Quick start